MingcheL1/Coordinate-Conversion-System/README.md

 Pixel coordinates to NED coordinates testing:

-The QR code is placed x=5cm and y=6cm away from the camera, results are shown in the table:
+The QR code is placed x=5cm and y=6cm away from the camera, the results are shown in the table:

 | **x(cm)** | **y(cm)** | **h(cm)** | **pitch(°)** |